 Having said that, if you adhere to certain rules, you can ensure safety on the deck and you can demonstrate to the security personnel that you are aware of what you are doing.

-There are no legal implications of this post.
-Rather, it is merely an advice based on publications, rules, personal experiences and regulations framed by the Federal Aviation Administration (FAA).
+There are no legal implications to this post.
+Rather, it is merely advice based on publications, rules, personal experiences, and regulations framed by the Federal Aviation Administration (FAA).

 - Passengers are not allowed to carry pointed or sharp objects such as carbon fiber propellers in their hand luggage since they could be used as a potential weapon on the deck.

 To check if your batteries are more or less than 100Wh, here is a simple formula: